Cumbum, Andhra Pradesh

-Cumbum, natively spelt as Kambham, (Note: Cumbum is the anglicized spelling used in British English, and kaṁbhaṁ is the romanized spelling from Telugu script used in Indian English.) is a census town in Prakasam district of the Indian state of Andhra Pradesh.
+Cumbum, natively spelt as Kambham, (Note: Cumbum is the anglicized spelling used in British English, and kaṁbhaṁ is the romanized spelling from Telugu script used in Indian English.) is a census town in Markapuram district of the Indian state of Andhra Pradesh.
 It is the headquarters of Cumbum mandal in Markapur revenue division.
 It was a part of Kurnool district before it was merged into Prakasam district.
+It is now part of Markapuram district.

 Cumbum Lake

 Cumbum Lake, also known as Gundlakamma Lake, was built on the Gundlakamma rivulet upon the Nallamala hills.
 It is one of the oldest man-made lakes in Asia.
 The anicut was built by the Vijayanagar Princess Varadharajamma (also known as Ruchidevi), wife of Sri Krishna Devaraya.
 She was also the daughter of Gajapatis of Odisha.
 The lake is about 7 km long and about 3.5 km wide.
 According to the Imperial Gazette of India, at the turn of the 20th century, the dam was 57 feet (17 m) tall, and the drainage area was 430 square miles (1,100 km^{2}).
 At present the lake has an effective storage capacity of 3.38 tmc ft.
 The directly irrigated land is about 10,300 acres (42 km^{2}) in all.
 It is the second largest irrigation tank in Asia.
 Cumbum Lake is accessible both by the Guntur-Nandyal railway line and from Ongole by road.